 Other factors, like age and stage of life, also influence someone’s nutritional needs.
 A perfect example of this is the differences in recommended nutrition needs between children, teens, adults, pregnant and lactating women, and seniors.

-Problems With the Blood Type Diet
+Problems with the Blood Type Diet

 Despite the things the Blood Type Diet gets right, a number of serious issues are associated with this way of eating.

-Focuses on Genetics
+A Focus on Genetics

 Whether you’re an A, B, AB, or O, genetics determine your blood type.
 But research suggests that genes are just one piece of the puzzle when it comes to your health and rarely determine your destiny by themselves.